 Sow the asparagus seeds about a 1/2 inch deep and about 2 or 3 inches apart.
-Keep them in temperatures of 65 F. – 80 F. It will take anywhere from 3 to 6 weeks for your asparagus to germinate.
+Keep them in temperatures of 65 to 80 F. (18-27 C.).
+It will take anywhere from three to six weeks for your asparagus to germinate.
 Transplant your asparagus seedlings to the asparagus bed once the seedlings have reached 6 inches in height.

 Planting Asparagus Crowns

 Most people will turn to planting asparagus crowns when considering how to make an asparagus bed.
-Planting crowns will establish your asparagus bed faster so that you can harvest the asparagus faster.
+Planting crowns will establish your asparagus bed faster so that you can harvest the asparagus sooner.

 Purchase your asparagus crowns from a reputable source.
-You will want to order them so that they arrive about a month before your last frost date.
+Order them so that they arrive about a month before your last frost date.

 When the asparagus arrives, it will be dry looking.
-Soak it in tepid water for 2-3 hours before you are ready to plant.
+Soak it in tepid water for two to three hours before you’re ready to plant.
 Asparagus planting instructions recommend that you plant the crowns 8 to 12 inches apart.
 Cover with about 2 inches of soil.
 Water the bed well after planting asparagus crowns.
 Be sure to provide sufficient water until the crowns show sprouts.

 Asparagus Planting Instructions